 May the Spirit be ever with you, and with them that place their trust and confidence in their Lord.

-A scanned copy of the complete Arabic text of this Tablet appears below.
+A typescript of the complete Arabic text of this Tablet appears below.